-Research in Music focuses on understanding music and sound in a global context as expressive cultural communication, on deciphering music and its cultural codes as a reflection of societal values and as a force that shapes them.
+Research in Music focuses on understanding music and sound in a global context as expressive cultural communication.
+Music researchers decipher music and its cultural codes as a reflection of societal values, and as a force that shapes them.
 At UofT Music our research and creative outputs include books, articles, reviews, musical scores, performances, recordings, media objects, theatre productions, conferences, colloquia, and more.
 Our curiosity- and creativity-driven research encompasses humanities and social-sciences disciplines, music composition and performance, and many interdisciplinary fields such as music technology & digital media, and music & health sciences.
 We seek consistently to achieve excellence across a broad range of research and creative professional activities, providing significant academic and artistic experiences and outcomes.

 UofT Music is home to several research centres and institutes:

 The CSNCM at UofT Music is a centre of excellence for the study of all aspects of music in the long nineteenth century (c.
 1789-1914).
 Bringing together scholars from musicology, music theory, performance studies, and other fields of enquiry, it intends to build collaborative relationships with other scholars across the humanities at the University of Toronto and with scholars of nineteenth-century music, dance, art history, and cultural history at other universities in Canada and beyond.
 Within the Faculty of Music the CSNCM fosters graduate teaching, advising, and mentoring related to nineteenth-century topics or repertoires, and coordinates lectures, reading groups, study days, symposia, and conferences.
 The current CSNCM director is Dr. Steven Vande Moortele.